This post may contain eBay affiliate links. Please read our disclosure policy.

 There are five Befour RC’s in all, and none are signed, so which ones should you be adding to your collection?

 1990 Ed Belfour Upper Deck (French) RC #55

 The 1990-91 Upper Deck features an action shot of Belfour on the ice, with a large ‘Star Rookie’ logo located on the bottom right corner.

-The reverse lists his basic stats, as well as info about his IHL Rookie of the Year award.
+The reverse lists his basic stats and info about his IHL Rookie of the Year award.

-It’s not rare by any means, but it’s still a popular RC option.
+It’s not rare, but it’s still a popular RC option.